django-cms/docs/docs/how_to/02-placeholders.rst

 ===========

-To be able to edit a placeholder user must be a ``staff`` member and needs either edit permissions on the model that contains the :class:`~cms.models.fields.PlaceholderField`, or permissions for that specific instance of that model.
+To be able to edit a placeholder user must be a ``staff`` member and needs either edit permissions on the model that contains the :class:`~cms.models.fields.PlaceholderRelationField`, or permissions for that specific instance of that model.
 Required permissions for edit actions are:

 * to ``add``: require ``add`` **or** ``change`` permission on related Model or instance.